-With a sales structure in the five major markets of Japan, China, the rest of Asia, the United States, and Europe, Sodick is pursuing $\boldsymbol{\alpha}$ competitive advantage by building up a global patent portfolio.
-We will work to optimize countries for patent applications according to our management plans.
+With a sales structure in the five major markets of Japan, China, the rest of Asia, the United States, and Europe, Sodick is pursuing a competitive advantage by building up a global patent portfolio.
+We will work to optimize countries for patent applications according to our management plans. in China) at the end of 2023.
+In 2022, we joined the Japan Trademark Association and participated in the revisions to Nice Classification, the International Classification of Goods and Services, in order to facilitate trademark registration.
+We will continue to acquire trademark rights and design rights, pursue litigation, patrol e-commerce websites and request removal of counterfeit items, seek the cancellation of usurped trademark applications, and take other actions going forward.